Accenture/bdd-for-all/docs/GRAMMAR.md

 ```

 As you can see, we can have simple and complex objects, numbers and booleans all with this simple syntax.
 Some teams find this easier to use when working with the business.

+Since we're calling out features, you'll notice that *favorites* which is surrounded in brackets (e.g. []).
+If you use brackets, any contents will be converted to an array with comma as a separator.

 Another important note, this will add one of the following headers based on the type of payload...